 - i.
 Environmentally & culturally significant vegetation is to be retained where practicable; and - ii.
 Lots on which trees are to be retained are to nominate a "no build zone" around the trees proposed for retention.
 These lots are also required to nominate a building envelope measuring no less than 10m x 15m at the subdivision stage to demonstrate that a dwelling can be suitably accommodated on that lot, whilst retaining the nominated trees.
-A Visual Tree Assessment should be undertaken by an arborist, measuring the Diameter at Breast height (DBH) and Structural Root Zone (SRZ) from the diameter at base.
+A Safe Useful Life Expectancy (SULE) assessment undertaken by an arborist that nominates the drip line and root spread of the relevant tree may be required.

-Further information relating to vegetation of significance is contained in Chapter 2a - Vegetation Management, including qualification requirements for Arborists reports.
+Further information relating to vegetation of significance is contained in Chapter 2a - Vegetation Management.